theddy1337/EnvironmentChanger/README.md

 Pretty basic tool to help with the testers to swap environments really quickly without having to download a specific build.
 Displays a button in the top right corner that when selected,
-drops down the menu with the given possible backend environments that the user can select.
+displays an alert with the given possible backend environments that the user can select.

 # Usage